Admission and Registration

-Students should carefully verify that they have completed all course prerequisites, should consult the academic advisors in the Undergraduate Office, and should be sure to include in each semester’s work the courses that are prerequisites for those to be taken in later semesters.
+Students should carefully verify that they have completed all course prerequisites, consult the academic advisors in the Undergraduate Office, and take courses each semester in the suggested sequence to fulfill prerequisites in following semesters.

 Minimum Number of Hours in the Long Session

 Students must register each semester for at least 12 semester hours of coursework prescribed for the degree.
 Registration for fewer hours must be approved by the Undergraduate Office.

 Portfolio Review Requirement

-On the first day of class in the second semester of the third year, students entering Architectural Interior Design 530T, Design VI--Interiors are required to submit a portfolio that summarizes the work completed in all the previous design and visual communication courses.
+Upon completing Architectural Interior Design 530K, Design V--Interiors students are required to submit a portfolio that summarizes the work completed in all the previous design and visual communication courses.
+A satisfactory portfolio review is required for enrollment in Architectural Interior Design 530T, Design VI--Interiors.
 Guidelines for submission of the portfolio, including deadline, are available from the Undergraduate Office.

-A successful completion of the Architectural Interior Design 530T, Design VI--Interiors studio and a satisfactory Third-Year Portfolio Review are required for entry into Architectural Interior Design 560R, Advanced Interior Design.
+A successful completion of the Architectural Interior Design 530T, Design VI--Interiors studio, along with the completion of a follow-up portfolio consultation with the reviewing committee, are required for entry into Architectural Interior Design 560R, Advanced Interior Design.
 The portfolio provides critical information to the reviewing committee in evaluating the student’s progress toward the degree.
 The reviewing committee, at its discretion, may require the student to complete additional work, including courses prior to or after registering for advanced studios.